 The only expensive thing I actually wore was a navy blue cashmere sweater.
 It cost four hundred dollars and looked like it was wrestled from the mouth of a tiger.
 “What a shame,” the dry cleaner said the first time I brought it in.
 The sweater was folded into a loaf-sized bundle, and she stroked it, the way you might a freshly dead rabbit.’

 Here is the same passage in past perfect:

 The effect is of a character describing the defining experiences before another event (before buying an even more expensive item of clothing, for example).
-For example, you could write ‘Before the lavish suit, the only expensive thing…’ before the paragraph.
+For example, you could write ‘Before I bought that lavish suit…’ before the paragraph.

 To perfect writing tenses, make your own exercises and practice rewriting extracts from your story in each tense to see the changing effect this has on your narrative.

 Do you need feedback on your use of tense in a story?
-Join Now Novel and get helpful critiques that will help you improve your use of tense.
+Get novel help from our writing community or your own, experienced writing coach.